area homepage click for

 Cuttin sticks' is a well known local job, and Sammy employs 11 cutters who work on mainly Cowdray land, coppicing 3 year old chestnut from September through to April.
 They also cut 40.000 ash and hazel sticks on the Goodwood estate, these being 5 times more expensive than chestnut and many of them are exported.

-Sammy operates out of Fielders Barn, loaned to him by Cowdray, about half a mile north of the village, surrounded by fields in the most idyllic setting.
-Half of his output goes to Coopers in Godalming who send the sticks to Germany for peeling and bending.
-But the other 50%, which go to Phoenix at Nailsworth in Gloucestershire, are peeled at Fielders.
+But the other half, which go to Phoenix at Nailsworth in Gloucestershire, are peeled at Fielders.
 This involves boiling green sticks for half to three quarters of an hour and dry sticks for an hour and a half before peeling the bark from the stick.
 They're then dried and bundled up.
 Sammy, his wife Di and the others can peel up to 60 bundles per day and they should finish peeling by mid-June.
 These sticks are then bent in Gloucester, the knots are touched up, they're then varnished and fitted with metal or rubber terrells.
-"They can't get enough of them " says Sammy, who has been cutting and peeling sticks for 28 years now.
-He's obviously a leader in his industry - and its right here in Heyshott.
+'They can't get enough of them' says Sammy, who has been cutting and peeling sticks for 28 years now.

 source: